 The hearing test results are shown on an audiogram, a graph that, in most cases, will be presented to you right after the test.
 If you do have a hearing loss, your hearing care professional will be able to tell you if it can be treated with a hearing aid, and if so, which type of hearing aid will suit you best.

 An audiogram shows which frequencies you are able to hear, and at what volume.
 The audiogram gives your hearing professional a good idea of how severe your hearing loss is, and helps your professional select the best treatment options for you.

 When it comes to diagnosing and treating hearing loss, finding the right specialist can be hard.
 There are three types of hearing care professionals you can choose from for diagnosing and treating hearing loss: Audiologists, Hearing aid specialists and Ear-Nose-Throat doctors.
 The professional you choose depends on your medical needs as well as your personal preference.

-Fill in the form above and we will help you find a hearing care professional close to you.
+Fill in the form linked below and we will help you find a hearing care professional close to you.